Chapter 27: Cultural Diffusion from the West via Lake Baikal

 From copper smelting to bronze in the Near East

-In the 4th millennium BC copper smelting was developed in Iran.
-During this millennium other metals were mixed with copper to make a superior product.
+In the 4th millennium BCE copper smelting was developed in Iran.
+During this millennium, other metals were mixed with copper to make a superior product.
 Eventually they began to mix copper with tin.
-This eventually led to the production of bronze by about the beginning of the 3rd millennium BC.[1]
+This eventually led to the production of bronze by about the beginning of the 3rd millennium BCE.1

 Bronze military technology necessary for survival

-Bronze because of hardness, malleability, and anti-corrosive characteristics was rapidly turned into weaponry.
-This military technology spread wherever the military expansion did.
+Because of hardness, malleability, and anti-corrosive characteristics, bronze was rapidly turned into weaponry.
+This military technology spread wherever there was military expansion.
 Either the cultures would adopt the new technology or they would perish or be dominated.
 Many times the conquering culture would splinter creating many groups with similar military technologies.
 Sometimes different cultures would develop similar military technologies in competition with each other.

 Kurgan culture of Lake Baikal raids Europe and Near East causing shift

-The military pastoral Kurgan culture, which developed in the steppes of Central Asia on the western side of Lake Baikal swept in waves into the Near East and Europe starting about 4000 BC disrupting the peaceful fertility based agri-cultures there.
+The militaristic pastoral Kurgan culture developed on the Central Asian steppes west of Lake Baikal.
+The Kurgans swept in waves into the Near East and Europe starting about 4000 BCE disrupting the peaceful fertility based agrarian -cultures located there.
 These raids militarized the remaining agri-cultures.
 From this point, the interest shifted from crafts to weaponry, with which to protect, defend and, of course, attack.
 As the interest in military technology grew, bronze weaponry was discovered and exploited.

 Bronze military technology spreads in all directions

-Hence whether the Kurgans or a militarized agri-culture discovered bronze weaponry first is secondary.
-What is primary is that cultural survival became dependent upon bronze military technology.
-Hence as the cultures grew the bronze military technology expanded to fill the surrounding areas.
-Hence it spread south into Egypt, westward into Europe, and eastward across the steppes of Central Asia to Lake Baikal.
+Cultural survival became dependent upon bronze military technology.
+As the cultures spread, the bronze military technology expanded to fill the surrounding areas.
+This technology spread south into Egypt, westward into Europe, and eastward across the steppes of Central Asia to Lake Baikal.
 From the Lake Baikal region, the bronze technology spread across the Mongolian plain to the Ordos region of the upper Yellow River.
 From here bronze weaponry made the easy step into China.

 Bronze Age sites in steppes earlier than 2000 BC

 Indeed bronze work in the steppes north of China preceded the Shang by centuries.
-The Shang dynasty didnÕt even begin until about 1700 BC.
+The Shang dynasty didn’t even begin producing bronze weaponry until about 1700 BCE.
 Neither of the prior Neolithic Yellow River Valley cultures used bronze.
-There are, however, Bronze Age sites in the steppes and forests of Central Asia that date before 2000 BC.
+There are, however, Bronze Age sites in the steppes and forests of Central Asia that date before 2000 BCE.

-ÒSome of the Bronze age sites [in the steppes and forests of Central Asia] are of great antiquity — earlier than 2000 BCÓ (A History of Far Eastern Art, p 26)
+“Some of the Bronze Age sites [in the steppes and forests of Central Asia] are of great antiquity — earlier than 2000 BC.”
+(A History of Far Eastern Art, p.
+26)

 Bronze military technology from Siberia to China

-It seems that the bronze military technology did not go straight from Central Asia to China, but instead spread from Central Asia to Siberia and then to China.
+It seems that the bronze military technology did not go straight from Central Asia to China, but instead spread from Central Asia into Siberia and then to China.

-ÒThere is now a strong body of opinion that the use of bronze was both a native invention and development.
-However, it still seems possible that the use of bronze, in weapon form at least, was introduced in to Neolithic China from Western Asia by way of Siberia.Ó[2]
+“There is now a strong body of opinion that the use of bronze was both a native invention and development.
+However, it still seems possible that the use of bronze, in weapon form at least, was introduced in to Neolithic China from Western Asia by way of Siberia.”2

 Bronze crafts south, weapons north

-Thus the implication is that while Chinese bronze technology was ÔindigenousÕ. i.e. the south, weapon technology probably came from the north via Siberia.
+The implication is that Chinese bronze technology was ‘indigenous’, in that it originated from southern China.
+Weapon technology probably came from the north via Siberia.

-ÒThe casting technique [of the Shang] may have been imported first from Siberia, which received it in turn from somewhere farther west; and objects, rather than technique, must have come at first in the form of weapons such as the ax and the dagger.Ó[3]
+“The casting technique [of the Shang] may have been imported first from Siberia, which received it in turn from somewhere farther west; and objects, rather than technique, must have come at first in the form of weapons such as the ax and the dagger.”3

-While the bronze work of the Central Asian cultures was weapon based, the Chinese already had a sophisticated bronze technology producing ornamentation, probably deriving from the Khorat culture of the Mekong delta Southeast Asia, as we saw.
-Thus it was an easy step for the Chinese Shang to go from ornamentation to weaponry.
-Thus it is likely that the Shang while fighting their forest brothers in Siberia saw this same shiny material they used for jewelry in weapon form and suddenly became very interested.
+While the bronze work of the Central Asian cultures was weapon based, the Chinese probably already had a sophisticated bronze technology for producing ornamentation.
+This was likely derived from the Khorat culture of the Mekong Delta in Southeast Asia.
+It was an easy step for the Shang to shift from ornamental objects to weaponry., The Shang may have first seen bronze weaponry while fighting Siberians.
+Instead of utilizing the lost wax techniques of their opponents, they may have adapted their indigenous bronze casting techniques to produce axes and daggers.

 A Chinese pattern to pursue technology

-Just as the Chinese went after the Arabian War Horse over a thousand years later they probably aggressively pursued the blade technology of the Siberians, who in turn had gotten it from their Kurgan brothers of Lake Baikal in Central Asia, who in turn had picked it up while raiding Western Asia.
-The Chinese, as always, experts at copying foreign technology, were able to discover the technology of the bronze blade.
-They immediately put this new technology to good use.
-The techniques of bronze making had always been there but only put to peaceful use.
+Just as the Chinese went after the Arabian War Horse over a thousand years later, they probably actively pursued the blade technology of the Siberians.
+They in turn possibly acquirede it from the Kurgan culture of Lake Baikal in Central Asia, who in turn had obtained it up while raiding Western Asia.
+The Chinese, as always, experts at copying foreign technology, were able to discover how to cast bronze blades and axes using their own metal working methods.
+The techniques of bronze making had been present but were only employed for ornamental objects.
+Now the Shang adapted this indigenous technology for military purposes.

-Thus the existing bronze technology of the Southern China was utilized by the ruling North to more effectively exploit the crafts people and peasants, who were producing the real goods and services.
+It seems that the Shang in the north utilized the existing bronze technology of Southern China for both defense and to more effectively dominate their citizenry.
 The government seized control of the sources of tin and copper.
 Bronze became a royal prerogative.
-It could only be used by royalty for weaponry or for their most magnificent creation, their immense bronze cauldrons, ting, which were just a beautiful way of storing weapons – as we saw with the 9 ting of YŸ, the first emperor of the Xia.
-Furthermore because of the reusability of bronze, most likely all bronze ornamentation could easily have been seized and melted down for weaponry.
-Thus the paucity of early bronze works is probably linked with this mechanism of recasting bronze into weaponry.
-(We have an European example of this phenomenon in Renaissance times.
-Michelangelo created an enormous bronze of the Pope, which later generations melted down for cannonballs.
-Cultural survival first; art second.)
+It could only be used by royalty for weaponry or for their most magnificent creation, their immense bronze cauldrons, i.e. ting.
+Recall that these cauldrons were just a beautiful way of storing pounds of bronze for the future use of weapons – as we saw with the 9 ting of Yü, the first emperor of the Xia.

 Siberians interact with Kurgans after the Ice Age

-Remember that a group of humans were trapped east of Lake Baikal, north of China, and west of the Alaska with the waxing of the last Ice Age.
-These people survived the Ice Age but adapted physically into the Mongoloid race to survive the extreme cold.
+Remember that a group of humans were trapped in northeast Asia, i.e. east of Lake Baikal, north of China, and west of Alaska, with the waxing of the last Ice Age.
+In order to survive the Ice Age, these people evolved into the Mongoloid race, i.e. lacking facial hair and having narrow eyes to ward off the extreme cold.
 With the physical changes also came psychological changes.
-This race developed an extreme discipline in order to survive the Ice Age winters.
-With the retreating Ice Age, the Lake Baikal region was connected once again, which meant that cultural influences from the west, i.e. specifically Central Asia could again be felt.
+This race developed an extreme discipline in order to survive the long Ice Age winters.
+With the retreating Ice Age, the Lake Baikal region was connected with the rest of the world once again, which meant that cultural influences from the west, specifically Central Asia, could again be felt.

 Nomads to the west, hunters to the east

-ÒTo the west [of Lake Baikal], in the Minusinsk region of the Upper Yenisei, the Bronze Age sequence is rather clear, É The sequence Afanasievo, Andronovo, Kara Suk, Kurgan cultures are stages in the development of pastoral nomadic cultures not completely divorced from the boreal forest economies of hunting and fishing, nor the pottery stone-tool manufacturing techniques and styles apparent farther east.
+“To the west [of Lake Baikal], in the Minusinsk region of the Upper Yenisei, the Bronze Age sequence is rather clear, … The sequence Afanasievo, Andronovo, Kara Suk, Kurgan cultures are stages in the development of pastoral nomadic cultures not completely divorced from the boreal forest economies of hunting and fishing, nor the pottery stone-tool manufacturing techniques and styles apparent farther east.
 Nonetheless these are generally distinct as horse-possessing, bronze-using pastoralists, whose affinities were to the grasslands and the deserts.
-These horse-nomads probably spread into the East and South sometime after 1500 BC, beginning to exert those political and military pressures which eventually led to the construction of the Great Wall.Ó (Origins, p 177)
+These horse-nomads probably spread into the East and South sometime after 1500 BC, beginning to exert those political and military pressures which eventually led to the construction of the Great Wall.”4

 The Kurgans to the west were a nomadic culture of the desert and steppes, while the Siberians to the east were basically a hunter-fisher culture.